BabylonJS/Documentation/content/features/featuresDeepDive/materials/node_material/nodeMaterial.md

 Learn more about the [Node Material Editor here](/toolsAndResources/nme).

 ### Using Node Material With WebGL and WebGPU
 Node materials are now able to render with either the popular WebGL API or the newer [WebGPU API](/setup/support/webGPU) which allows node material to leverage a device's graphics processing unit (GPU).
-To define which API should be used by a node material, simply set the `engine` parameter in the node material editor.
+To define which API should be used by a node material, you can set up that option in the constructor or simply set the `nodeMaterial.shaderLanguage` parameter to `BABYLON.ShaderLanguage.WGSL`.

+Inside the Node Material Editor, you have an option to choose which engine to use during creation time:
 ![Engine toggle for WebGL and WebGPU](/img/tools/nme/engineSwitch.jpg)

-The assigned engine parameter will be saved in the node material's json file and is all that is needed for the node material to utilize the chosen API for rendering.
-Node material has complete parity in available nodes across both APIs so nothing else is needed when authoring for a particular API.
+The assigned engine parameter will NOT be saved in the node material's json file allowing you to still choose the correct version at runtime.

-If a node material is targeting the WebGPU API but the device viewing the scene is using a browser that does not support WebGPU, the engine will fall back to WebGL seamlessly.
-This allows users who want to start experimenting with WebGPU to do so while support for the API grows.

 ### Recreating the StandardMaterial